segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 4. In the pop-up window, select **JSON** for the key type and click **Create**.
 The file will be downloaded.
 5. Copy all the content in the JSON file you created in the previous step.
 6. Open the Segment app and navigate to **Connections > Sources**.
-7. On the My sources page, click **+ Add source**.
+7. On the _My sources_ page, click **+ Add source**.
 8. Search for "BigQuery" and select the BigQuery source from the sources catalog.
 On the BigQuery overview page, click **Add Source**.
-9. On the Set up BigQuery page, enter a name for your source and paste all the credentials you copied from previous step into the **Enter your credentials** section.
+9. On the _Set up BigQuery_ page, enter a name for your source and paste all the credentials you copied from previous step into the **Enter your credentials** section.
 10. Enter the location of your BigQuery warehouse in the **Data Location** field.
 11. Click **Test Connection** to test to see if the connection works.
 If the connection fails, make sure you have the right permissions and credentials and try again.
 12. If the test connection completes successfully, click **Add source** to complete the setup process.

 After you've added BigQuery as a source, you can [add a model](/docs/connections/reverse-etl/setup/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.

-> info "BigQuery Reverse ETL sources support Segment's dbt extension"
-> If you have an existing dbt account with a Git repository, you can use [Segment's dbt extension](/docs/segment-app/extensions/dbt/) to centralize model management and versioning, reduce redundancies, and run CI checks to prevent breaking changes.